marcduiker/dapr-docs/daprdocs/content/en/concepts/dapr-services/scheduler.md

 The Scheduler service is deployed as part of `dapr init -k`, or via the Dapr Helm charts.
 You can run Scheduler in high availability (HA) mode.
 [Learn more about setting HA mode in your Kubernetes service.]({{< ref "kubernetes-production.md#individual-service-ha-helm-configuration" >}})

-When a Kubernetes namespace is cleaned up, all the jobs corresponding to that namespace are also cleaned up preventing unnecessary resource and memory usage in the embedded etcd.
+When a Kubernetes namespace is deleted, all the Job and Actor Reminders corresponding to that namespace are deleted.

 ## Disabling the Scheduler service